 So why do we do it?

 Pure and simple, it boils down to a lack of self-love.
 It we loved ourselves truly and deeply and honestly we would never consider comparing ourselves, our life, our business with any one else around us.
 Because the act of self-love is to love yourself and your perfect imperfections.
 To be happy in your skin.
 To be happy in your life.
 To be grateful every single day for the beauty within and outside you.

 I stopped comparing my business to those around me some time ago because I could see what it was doing to me.
 It was stumping my growth.
 It was destroying any positivity and self-esteem I had within me.
 It was feeding on my insecurities.
 It was only attracting negativity into my life.

 So I stopped.

 And I'm a lot happier as a result.
-I found my drive and true passion.
-I cut my own path.
-I am growing a tribe of women who want to hear what I have to share, who want to fall back in love with themselves, who want to make a positive change in the world like I do, who want to support my business ethos and who want to enjoy my products.
+I've found my drive and true passion.
+I've cut my own path.
+I'm growing a tribe of women who want to hear what I have to share, who want what I have to offer, and who want to make a positive change in the world like I do.

 What about you?

 Social media, the media in general, fad diets, the latest trends and gadgets, entrepreneurs touting huge launches and continuously breaking through income goals... they are all the 'perfect' environment for comparisonitis to grow and spread.

 We hone in on the stretch marks on our tummy once a sign of the beauty of giving life, now something to cover up and hide.
 We feel ashamed to be not wearing the latest greatest brand or carrying the latest version of the trending phone or computer.
 We feel a failure because we can't compete with the numbers that 'successful' business owners are raving about..